 The EMA comments that vaccine development timelines are difficult to predict.
 Based on past experience it estimates that it might take at least a year before a vaccine against COVID-19 is ready for approval and available in sufficient quantities to enable widespread use.
 The traditional vaccine development pathway takes 10 years.

 On 17 April, the UK Government announced a Vaccine Taskforce and that 21 new research projects would receive funding to progress treatments and vaccines for COVID-19.
 On 21 April, Matt Hancock, the UK Government’s Health Secretary, said that Oxford University will be trailing a vaccine on people from 23 April.

 Are people immune after they have had the virus and how long does immunity last?

 As COVID-19 is a new virus there is still much we do not know about how people develop immunity and it is not yet clear how long immunity will last once someone has been infected.

 Professor Martin Hibberd, from London School of Hygiene and Tropical Medicine, argues that once people produce antibodies against a particular coronavirus, they probably have immunity for life.
 Other commentators have suggested that immunity may last from several months to one year.
 However, this is another area where more research is needed.

 Do we have an exit strategy?

-The current social distancing approach is aimed at suppressing transmission and ensuring there is enough capacity within the NHS to provide adequate care to those who need it.
-However, the measures undertaken to achieve this are unprecedented in their extent and attention has quickly turned to when and how they can be lifted without a further surge in infections.
+The social distancing approach is aimed at suppressing transmission and ensuring there is enough capacity within the NHS to provide adequate care to those who need it.

 As mentioned above, a typical response to eradicate a virus would be a vaccination programme.
 However, as a vaccine is sometime away, it is not a feasible option at the moment.